-- Pesticide applications will be completed in the spring and summer seasons between May and mid-July and are reflected in the annual spray schedule for rotation of spray units within the District - Applications made will be compliant with all AAF&M Permit Regulations - VTrans applicators will maintain their own licensure and attend all required trainings with guidance from the DMF Program Administrator - Minimize pesticide usage while still effectively controlling vegetation growth around VTrans infrastructure (exstarting pesticide application early enough in the spring before plants go to seed) - VTrans pesticide permit does not allow for use of pesticides for the sole purpose of "treating invasive plants" unless the use satisfies the specific requirements listed in the VTrans pesticide permit
+- Guardrail pesticide applications will be completed in the spring and summer seasons between May and mid-July and will be dependent on weather which will be reflected in the annual spray schedule for rotation of spray units within the District - Districts will be responsible for their own regional spraying.
+If the need for additional resources or applicators is required, it is up to the district in need to coordinate. - Applications made will be compliant with all AAF&M Permit Regulations - VTrans applicators will maintain their own licensure and attend all required trainings with guidance from the DMF Program Administrator - Minimize pesticide usage while still effectively controlling vegetation growth around VTrans infrastructure (exstarting pesticide application early enough in the spring before plants go to seed) - VTrans pesticide permit does not allow for use of pesticides for the sole purpose of "treating invasive plants" unless the use satisfies the specific requirements listed in the VTrans pesticide permit